jeffjaehoyang/new-jeffyang.io/src/data/blog/practical_application_of_redis_cache/index.md

 ![Blog Post Thumbnail](./thumbnail.png)

 Recently, I've been working on a side project - a web application ([inretrospect.finance](https://www.inretrospect.finance)) that lets users record their investments with notes for future reference.
 The whole project is built on top of a fantastic API from [Alphavantage](https://www.alphavantage.co/documentation/) that provides detailed financial data on public companies.
-While it would have been great if I it were possible to make unlimited API requests from my application - their free tier plan only allows for 5 requests per minute and 500 requests per day.
-This obviously will significantly hamper user experience, so I needed to find a solution.
+While it would have been great if it were possible to make unlimited API requests - their free tier plan only allows for 5 requests per minute and 500 requests per day.
+This obviously is a significant bottleneck, so I needed to find a solution.
 After putting some thought into this, I decided to *cache* API requests so that whenver there's a *cache hit*, a request to the actual API endpoint is not made, therefore cutting down the number of requests to the API service.
-With that context in mind, let's learn more about Redis.
+With that context in mind, let's dive in.

 ## 1. What is Redis?